Stone Cold Steve Austin: Part-time appearances (2005–2020)

-Sporadic appearances and one-off return to competition (2012–2022)

-In July 2012, Austin was announced as the cover star of the special edition of the video game WWE '13.
-He then began a brief, verbal feud on Raw with fellow cover star CM Punk in the months leading to release.

 Austin appeared at WrestleMania XXX on April 6, 2014, with Hulk Hogan and The Rock in the opening segment.
-Austin made an appearance on the October 19, 2015 episode of Raw, introducing The Undertaker and promoting the WrestleMania 32 event.
+Austin made an appearance on the October 19, 2015, episode of Raw, introducing The Undertaker and promoting the WrestleMania 32 event.
 Austin again appeared on Raw the following week, where he promoted the WWE 2K16 video game in a backstage segment.
 At WrestleMania 32 on April 3, 2016, Austin (alongside Mick Foley and Shawn Michaels) confronted The League of Nations, with Austin delivering Stone Cold Stunners to Rusev and King Barrett.
 While Austin was celebrating with Michaels and Foley, The New Day tried to convince Austin to dance with them in celebration.
 While Austin reluctantly danced along at first, he soon hit Xavier Woods with a Stone Cold Stunner.

-During Raws 25th anniversary episode on January 22, 2018, Austin appeared and performed a Stone Cold Stunner on Shane and Vince McMahon.
+During Raw's 25th anniversary episode on January 22, 2018, Austin appeared and performed a Stone Cold Stunner on Shane and Vince McMahon.
+On July 22, 2019, Austin appeared on the Raw Reunion episode and raised a toast alongside Triple H, Hulk Hogan, Ric Flair, and various other wrestlers from his era.
+On September 9, he made an appearance on Raw at Madison Square Garden for the contract signing between Seth Rollins and Braun Strowman.
+Having been interrupted by AJ Styles, he hit Styles with a Stone Cold Stunner.
+On the March 16, 2020, episode of Raw, Austin made an appearance to promote "3:16 Day" as a holiday.
+He shared a beer with commentator Byron Saxton before giving him a Stone Cold Stunner.
+He then shared a beer with Becky Lynch and The Street Profits (Angelo Dawkins, and Montez Ford) before giving The Street Profits Stone Cold Stunners.